31 Beautiful Flowers That Will Bloom All Season Long

 In nature, this Jungle Geranium is accustomed to the most intense, “southern” lighting.

-Also known as West Indian Jasmine, Jungle Geranium is a tropical plant with brilliant blooms that grow year-round in warmer climates like Florida.
-Dozens of smaller blooms of the Ixora make up one flower in a 5 inch wide round.
+Also known as West Indian jasmine, jungle geranium is a tropical plant with brilliant blooms that grow year-round in warmer climates like Florida.
+Dozens of smaller blooms make up one flower.
 The flowers can be bright orange, red, pink, and yellow.

 These plants are woody shrubs that can grow into thick medium-sized bushes.
 Geraniums can be grown outdoors in the warm summer sun and wintered inside in containers.